ejriffer/Data-410-Project-4/README.md

 ~ The Cross-validated Mean Squared Error for GBM is : 144.1742765861046

-LightGBM outperformed every model before, and ran much quicker as well.
+LightGBM outperformed every model before, as well as running much quicker.
 Therefore we can conlucde the LightGBM is the most accurate model for this data.